 Here are some fun indoor activities that you can do with your under twos to encourage learning through play.
 As a parent or in home childcare provider, let your inhibitions go, be silly, forget the mess and join in with play wholeheartedly!

+Looking for fun rainy day activities for toddlers or preschoolers?
+Things you can do indoors when it's raining outside?
+Have a go at doing some of these ideas.
 Being stuck inside with young children on cold wet days is hard on both children and parents.
-There are many fun educational things that you can do that use everyday materials you have around the house at very little cost.
+Here are some fun, cheap and educational things that you can do that use everyday materials you have around the house.

 Sometimes it seems were just so busy!
 Busy shopping, busy working, busy cleaning the house, busy taking pre-schoolers to daycare and lessons.
 Have we gotten too busy to have a little fun?
 An early childhood teacher shares ways to help you put some fun into family life.